In short:

 Revenue per Billable Resource = Total Revenue / Billable FTEs

-Another way to approach this calculation is to use it to determine gross margin per billable resource, or in some cases, margin per contracted resource, to see if the cost per resource aligns with your desired gross margin.
+Another way to approach revenue per billable resource is to use it to determine gross margin per billable resource, or in some cases, margin per contracted resource, to see if the cost per resource aligns with your desired gross margin.
 But ultimately, changes in revenue per billable resource are a good measure of your efficiency and the quality of the engagements you’re taking on.
 It’s one KPI that can be shared with your sales team to work through the sorts of clients that are a best fit for the resources you have, and conversely, to understand opportunities that don’t fit your current mix.
 It can also highlight unprofitable customers.

-An associated measure that helps determine the efficiency of the organization is monthly or annual Revenue per Employee, calculated as:
+An associated measure that helps determine the efficiency of the organization is monthly or annual revenue per employee, calculated as:

 Revenue per Employee = Total Revenue / FTE Headcount

-Comparing Revenue per Employee with Revenue per Billable Resource over time is a way to see whether overhead is growing faster than the overall business.
+Comparing revenue per employee with revenue per billable resource over time is a way to see whether overhead is growing faster than the overall business.

-Project Margin
+4. Project Margin

 The concept of margin is simple enough: